alexandme/textql-mcp/backlog/docs/architecture-overview.md

 - **Query Execution**: Standard SQL on graph-like data via database snapshots (no native GRAPH support currently).
 - **Authentication**: Service accounts or Application Default Credentials (ADC).
 - **Configuration**: YAML specifies project ID, instance, database, etc.
-- **Implementation Note**: As of task-23, the system no longer depends on `langchain-google-spanner` wrapper, using the native Google Cloud Spanner client directly for better control and reduced dependencies.
+- **Implementation Note**: As of task-23, the system uses the native Google Cloud Spanner client directly for better control and reduced dependencies.
+Legacy code and unused files have been removed to streamline the codebase.

 ### MCP Protocol
 - Tools: `query_graph` for direct GQL execution, `get_schema_for_query` for schema subsets.